Last Updated on

 - sea salt flakes optional

-Turn the mixture into a bowl and refrigerate for 15 minutes if necessary or until it is firm enough to roll into small balls.
+- Turn the mixture into a bowl and refrigerate for 15 minutes or until it is firm enough to roll into small balls.

 - The Australian tablespoon is 20ml or 4 teaspoons.
 In most other countries the tablespoon is 15ml or 3 teaspoons.

-Ensure you spoon your flour in and don’t firmly pack it into the cup.
+- Ensure you spoon your flour in and don’t firmly pack it into the cup.
+You do not want to compact the flour.

 - Spray the tablespoon lightly with oil before adding the golden syrup.
 It will slip out effortlessly.